efraimkaov/archdesktop/README.md

 # archdesktop

-This is a bash script for Arch Linux that Install and Remove Desktop Environments and some Extra Packages, Enable and Disable Services.
+This is a bash script for Arch Linux that Install or Remove Desktop Environments and Enable or Disable Services.

 The **Categories** and **Packages** list are pretty much from **EndeavourOS** Calamares Installer.
 I removed from list **EndeavourOS** related packages, **base**, **coreutils**, **sudo** and **Bootloaders**.
 On top of that I added more **Browsers** and a few more **Recommended packages**.